logo

 2 min read

-DairyNZ's response Regional council response What it means for farmers Additional resources
+Target changes to the RMA DairyNZ's response Regional council response What it means for farmers Additional resources

 Over the next 1-2 years, Government officials will work through changes to national freshwater legislation.
 This is what we know so far.
 This page will be updated with changes as they become available.

-In mid-December 2023, the coalition Government announced it will replace the current National Policy Statement for Freshwater Management 2020 (NPS-FM), recognising it is complex, expensive, and will not deliver desired freshwater outcomes.
+In mid-December 2023, the coalition Government announced it will replace the current National Policy Statement for Freshwater Management 2020 (NPS-FM), recognising it is complex, expensive and will not deliver desired freshwater outcomes.
 There will be a replacement process over the next 18 to 24 months, although the Government is still working through the details.
 DairyNZ is involved at both the national and regional levels, through engagement with Ministers and officials, and Regional Councils.

 • The requirement to notify new regional freshwater plans by the end of 2024 at the latest has been extended to the end of 2027.